 - Quest for Glory III features such a temple as the base of the demons looking to do a divide and conquer on the different peoples of Tarna.

-- Oddworld: Abe's Oddyssey has the Paramonia and Scrabania temples.
+- Oddworld: Abe's Oddyssee has the Paramonia and Scrabania temples.

-- Metroid has some, though the temples are mostly futuristic (the biggest being "Temple Of Doom meets Eternal Engine" Sanctuary Fortress from Metroid Prime 2), and the most dangerous aren't contraptions, but post-abandonment inhabitants (or in the case of the Sanctuary Fortress, old inhabitants, the haywire-security robots).
+- The series has some, though the temples are mostly futuristic (the biggest being "Temple Of Doom meets Eternal Engine" Sanctuary Fortress from Metroid Prime 2: Echoes), and the most dangerous aren't contraptions, but post-abandonment inhabitants (or in the case of the Sanctuary Fortress, old inhabitants, the haywire-security robots).

 - Super Metroid: Ridley and company inhabit what appear to be ruins of Chozo civilization, deep within Zebes.